robotframework/SeleniumLibrary/test/README.txt

 generated and these files show the correct status of the test run.

-TODO: docuement syntax of documentation for statuschecker
+TODO: document syntax of documentation for statuschecker